AntonioTorres23/OpenGL_Notes/PBR Specular IBL.md

 ![[Pasted image 20251217143747.png]]

-When using a low-discrepancy sequence
+When using a low-discrepancy sequence for generating the Monte Carlo sample vectors, the process is known as **Quasi-Monte Carlo Integration**